Jharna-Dutta/ai-driven-explainable-credit-risk-modelling-on-amex-data/README.md

 ## Limitations and future work

-- Class balancing changes the default rate the model sees in training, so results should be re-checked on the natural (unbalanced) population before any real-world use.
 - Fairness analysis and out-of-time validation are needed before production deployment.
-- Decision thresholds should be kept consistent between validation, scoring and reporting.
-- Drift monitoring for the deployed model is a natural next step.

 ## Note

 This repository documents the project.
-Code and data are not included because the work was done in an internship setting.
 The dataset used is the public AMEX Default Prediction dataset.

-## Author

-[Your Name] · [LinkedIn URL] · [Email]